Policies

 Arrange with subject teacher for mobile phone to be on during lesson time

-use walkmans in a manner that does not disturb others or as requested by the subject teacher.
+use mobile phones in a manner that does not disturb others or as requested by the subject teacher.

 Ethical Uses